Keyboard shortcuts

 }

 The repository calls offer_snapshot after successfully appending new events.
-Implementations may decline without invoking create_snapshot, avoiding unnecessary snapshot encoding work.
+Implementations may decline without invoking create_snapshot, avoiding unnecessary snapshot serialisation.

 The Snapshot Type